+Command Description

-Command Description SetSPTime 920i 820i 1280 For time of day (TOD) setpoints, sets the trip time (TIME parameter) of setpoint SP to the value specified by DT.
-Method Signature: function SetSPTime (SP : Integer; DT : DateTime) : SysCode; 1200 Parameters: [in] SP [in] DT Setpoint trip time SysCode values returned:SysInvalidSetpointThe setpoint specified by SP does not exist.SysInvalidRequestThe setpoint specified by SP has no TIME parameter.SysBatchRunningThe value cannot be changed because a batch process is currently running.
-SysOutOfRange The value specified for DT is not in the allowed range for setpoint SP.
+SetSPTime 920i 820i For time of day (TOD) setpoints, sets the trip time (TIME parameter) of setpoint SP to the value specified by DT.
+Method Signature:

+1280 function SetSPTime (SP : Integer; DT : DateTime) : SysCode; Parameters:

+[in] SP Setpoint number [in] DT Setpoint trip time SysCode values returned: Setpoint trip time

+SysInvalidSetpointThe setpoint specified by SP does not exist.SysInvalidRequestThe setpoint specified by SP has no TIME parameter.SysBatchRunningThe value cannot be changed because a batch process is currently

+SysOutOfRangeThe value specified for DT is not in the allowed range for setpoint SP.

 SysOK The function completed successfully.
-Example: SP2TIME : DateTime; SP2TIME := 08:15:00 SetSPTime (2, SP2TIME); SetSPValue 920i 820i 880 1280 Sets the value (VALUE parameter) of setpoint SP to the value specified by V. Method Signature: function SetSPValue (SP : Integer; V : Real) : SysCode; Parameters: [in] SP Setpoint number [in] V Setpoint value SysCode values returned: SysInvalidSetpoint The setpoint specified by SP does not exist.
-SysInvalidRequest The setpoint specified by SP has no VALUE parameter.
+Example: SP2TIME : DateTime;

+SP2TIME := 08:15:00 SetSPTime (2, SP2TIME);

+SetSPValue Sets the value (VALUE parameter) of setpoint $s_P$ to the value specified by $v$ .

+920i Method Signature:

+820i function SetSPValue (SP : Integer; V : Real) : SysCode;

+880 Parameters:

+1280 [in] SP Setpoint number

+[in] V Setpoint value

+SysCode values returned:

+SysInvalidSetpoint The setpoint specified by SP does not exist.

+SysInvalidRequestThe setpoint specified by SP has no VALUE parameter.SysBatchRunningThe value cannot be changed because a batch process is currently

 SysBatchRunning The value cannot be changed because a batch process is currently running.

-SysOutOfRange The value specified for V is not in the allowed range for setpoint SP.
+SysOutOfRange The value specified for $\nabla$ is not in the allowed range for setpoint SP.

 SysOK The function completed successfully.

+Example:

-Example: SP4Val : Real; SP4Val := 350.0; SetSPValue (4, SP4Val); SetSPVover 920i 820i For checkweigh (CHKWEI) setpoints, sets the overrange value (VOVER parameter) of setpoint SP to the value specified by V. Method Signature: function SetSPVover (SP : Integer; V : Real) : SysCode; Parameters: [in] SP Setpoint number [in] V Overrange value SysCode values returned: SysInvalidSetpoint The setpoint specified by SP does not exist.
-SysInvalidRequest The setpoint specified by SP has no VOVER parameter.
-SysOK The function completed successfully.
-Example: SP3VOR : Real; SP3VOR := 35.5 SetSPVover (3, SP3VOR);
+SP4Val : Real;

+SP4Val := 350.0;

+SetSPValue (4, SP4Val);

+SetSPVover For checkweigh (CHKWEI) setpoints, sets the overrange value (VOVER parameter) of setpoint SP to the

+920i value specified by v.

+820i Method Signature:

+function SetSPVover (SP : Integer; V : Real) : SysCode; Parameters:

+[in] SP Setpoint number

+[in] V Overrange value

+SysCode values returned:

+SysInvalidSetpointThe setpoint specified by SP does not exist.SysInvalidRequestThe setpoint specified by SP has no VOVER parameter.

+Sys Invalid Request The selpoint specified by SP has no VOVER parameter.
+Sys OK The function completed successfully.

+Example:

+SP3VOR : Real;

+SP3VOR := 35.5

+SetSPVover (3, SP3VOR);